campbellsean/git-branches/README.md

 These are a few of my favorite things:

+- Starbucks PM on a cold winter day
 - Raindrops on roses
-- Whiskers on cute animals
+- Whiskers on puppies
 - Bright copper kettles
 - Warm woolen mittens
-- Not editing directly on GitHub
+- Rainbow lollipops